What is hospice care?

 The hospice care team

-- Registered nurse who usually visits 1-2 times a week (or more depending on the need) and is available by phone 24 hours a day, 7 days a week
+- Registered nurse who usually visits 1-2 times a week (or more depending on the need), consultation with a nurse is available by phone 24 hours a day, 7 days a week

 - Home health aide(s) who can help with personal care up to 2 hours a day